JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_06/pkg.md

  "Project.toml"
 ```

-We can install packages to the `tutorial` environment in the same way as we did in the section above.
-The `Project.toml` describes the project on a high level.
-For example, the package/project dependencies and compatibility constraints are listed in the `Project.toml` file.
-The `Manifest.toml` file is an absolute record of the state of the packages used in the environment.
+The `Project.toml` file describes the project on a high level.
+It contains the package/project dependencies and compatibility constraints.
+On the other hand, the `Manifest.toml` file is an absolute record of the state of packages used in the environment.
 It includes exact information about (direct and indirect) dependencies of the project.
-Given a `Project.toml` + `Manifest.toml` pair, it is possible to [instantiate](https://julialang.github.io/Pkg.jl/v1/api/#Pkg.instantiate) the exact same package environment, which is very useful for reproducibility.
+Given `Project.toml` and `Manifest.toml`, it is possible to [instantiate](https://julialang.github.io/Pkg.jl/v1/api/#Pkg.instantiate) the same package environment.

 ```julia
 (tutorial) pkg> instantiate
 ```

+Different users may use different package versions.
+Since updated packages provide different functionality for some functions, instantiating is extremely useful for reproducing code across multiple computers.